thisusami/true-recommendation-assignment/README.md

 3. **Batch Endpoint Not Cached:** Unlike single-user recommendations, batch results are not cached.
 Repeated batch calls recompute everything.
 4. **Bounded Goroutines in Batch:** A `semaphore.Weighted(50)` limits concurrent goroutines to 50 in batch processing.
 Requests exceeding this limit will block until a slot is available.
 5. **Single-Instance Architecture:** No horizontal scaling, load balancing, or service discovery.
 Redis and PostgreSQL are single-node.
-6. **ML Simulation (Not Production ML):** The model client is an in-process simulation of an external ML inference service.
-The scoring algorithm, random noise, artificial latency (30–50ms), and failure rate (0.015%) are designed to mimic real ML service behavior but would be replaced by actual model serving infrastructure (e.g., TensorFlow Serving, TorchServe) in production.
-7. **No Authentication/Authorization:** All endpoints are publicly accessible without any auth mechanism.
+6. **No Authentication/Authorization:** All endpoints are publicly accessible without any auth mechanism.

 ### Scalability Considerations